njess/pg-www/README.md

 ## Directory Structure

 - `index.html` – Main landing page
-- `office.html` – Page with a placeholder photo of our office.
-Replace the placeholder image in `office.html` with your own if desired.
 - `writing/` – Articles and other long-form content
 - `img/` – Images used on the site